KIXR: History

 On January 29, 2021, the station returned to air while a new tower was being built by the current owners.
 The previous tower collapse brought about several STAs with the FCC while the station worked to replace it.
 As of November 16, 2021, KWLO 1580 and its FM translator on 99.9 began broadcasting a repeating message telling listeners that "Utah's Goat" had moved to 96.7 FM, KQMB flipped to a classic hit format branded as Utah's Goat 96.7.

 Lucky Dog Broadcasting had been leasing the 1580 and 99.9 frequencies from owner RAMS III under a local marketing agreement (LMA); and due to the COVID-19 pandemic, Lucky Dog was unable to consummate the sale of KWLO and its associated translator.
 The new owner of 1580 and 99.9 was scheduled to take over operations of those frequencies beginning December 1, 2021.
 However, the transfer of station ownership was delayed by several months.
 Programming from Iglesia Pentecostal Vispera Del Fin began airing on KWLO on April 13, 2022.
 On March 31, 2022, it was announced that Sanpete County Broadcasting Co. had filed with the FCC to purchase KQMB and KSRR from Frank Mueller's Lucky Dog Broadcasting for $170,000.
 On August 31, 2022, the sale of KSRR, KQMB and K244DH from Lucky Dog Broadcasting to Sanpete County Broadcasting was consummated with the FCC.
-On October 6, 2022, Sanpete County Broadcasting applied to change the KSRR call letters to KIXR.
+On October 6, 2022, Sanpete County Broadcasting applied to change the KSRR call letters to KIXR, then KIXR changed its branding to KIX Radio 1400 AM, and it joined the Fox News Radio.
 The KIXR call letters were assigned by the FCC on October 27, 2022.
 On October 13, 2022, KQMB was granted a "license to cover" by the FCC.
 On November 2, 2022, Sanpete County Broadcasting submitted a request to the FCC to change KQMB's call sign to KUTN.
 The change was approved by the FCC on November 9, 2022.
-On November 7, 2022, KUTN changed its branding to "Flashback 96.7".
+On November 7, 2022, KUTN changed its branding to "Flashback 96.7" or in other words "96.7 Flashback".